WENJIAWONG/IBM-Projects/README.md

-# github-example
+# IBM-Projects
-The repository is a demonstration of how to create a Github repository and properly set it up
+The repository is a demonstration of the works and projects in IBM Data Science, AI Engineering and Advanced Data Science Specialist programme.